RepComm/gameinput-ts/ReadMe.md

 # gameinput-ts
-Runtime re-mappable, reusable, procedural input that supports<br>
+Runtime re-mappable procedural input for the web
-controllers, keyboards, mouse, touch, and UI

-This repo is being refactored to have a simpler, more complete API
+# current-support
+- keyboard
+- mouse
+- touch
+- gamepad

+# future-support
+- UI elements
+- WebSocket API

+# how it works
 The main idea:
 - Anything can be a button
 - Anything can be an axis